kangjoa/OOP_A1/readme.md

 # Project title: Bank Account

 ## Description
 This python program simulates a bank account with a `BankAccount` class.
-The class has attributes for the account owner's full name, a unique 8-digit account number, and the account balance (which initially starts at $0).
+The class has attributes for the account owner's full name, account type (either checking or savings), a unique 8-digit account number, and the account balance (which initially starts at $0).
 The `BankAccount` class contains methods to perform bank operations such as:
 - Make a deposit
 - Make a withdrawal
 - Print a statement